 In a one-of-a-kind partnership with the National Park Service, AIANTA is chronicling the tribal destinations located on or near the Juan Bautista de Anza National Historic Trail.

-The three-year partnership will result in educational webinars for tribes, a print/online guidebook reflecting tribal attractions at key spots along the trail, and a first-of-its kind map elevating Indigenous homelands through traditional place names and Indigenous sites of significance.
+The three-year partnership will result in educational webinars for tribes, a print/online guidebook reflecting past and present-day tribal attractions at key spots along the trail, and a map of Indigenous place names along and near the Anza trail.
+The place names were generously shared for the purposes of this project by the Tribes who are their caretakers.

 Join Us